A Visual Dialogue created by workshop participants

 Within cultures of excellence, leaders create the conditions for people to do their best work.
 The best leaders are good listeners.
 Not only do they call upon the expertise of their employees (that’s why they got hired, right?) they also acknowledge input and consider employee suggestions.
 When the group is invited to help find a solution or participate in co-creating the future, you create a dynamic and engaged workforce.

 As Jack Welch, the former CEO of GE has said,

 The best companies know, without a doubt, where the real productivity comes from.
 It comes from challenged, empowered, excited, rewarded teams of people.
 It comes from engaging every single mind in the organization, making everyone part of the action, and allowing everyone to have a voice in the success of the enterprise.

-The arts play vital roles in helping us find our authentic voice, and remembering who we are as human beings.
-People trust and respect leaders who show their humanity and I believe when we are in touch with our humanity, we envision better futures, and make wiser decisions.
-I also believe that the purpose of any business innovation, beyond making a profit, is to improve quality of life.
+The arts play vital roles in helping us find our authentic voice and remembering who we are as human beings.
+People trust and respect leaders who show their humanity and I believe when we are in touch with our humanity, we envision better futures and make wiser decisions.
+I also believe that the purpose of any business innovation, beyond making a profit, is to improve the quality of life.